Beach 67th Street station: Station layout

-There are two tracks and two side platforms.
 Trains that leave the station northbound reach the Hammels Wye, where it is possible to head north to Broad Channel (the usual service pattern) or traverse a short single-track segment onto the southbound Rockaway Park-bound branch of the line.
 This connection was used for the temporary H shuttle from Far Rockaway to Beach 90th Street following Hurricane Sandy, and was used by the Rockaway Park Shuttle for several months in 2018.

 Exits

 The only active station house beneath the platforms and tracks at the east end has four staircases: two to the street (one to each western corner of Beach 67th Street and Rockaway Freeway) and one to each platform.
 The mezzanine layout gives evidence that there were originally separate turnstiles for entry and exit.
 The entry turnstiles are all on one side of the booth while the exit turnstiles are on the opposite side.
 Since the elimination of the double fare, steel gates have replaced the turnstiles.

 A second exit is located at the west end of the Far Rockaway-bound platform which leads to the southeast side of Beach 69th Street and Rockaway Freeway.
+A third exit is located to the west of the main entrance behind the elevator which leads to the Brooklyn-bound platform from the street level.

+The station has an elevator that connects to the mezzanine, westbound platform, and street levels, outside of fare control, at northwest corner of Beach 67th Street and Rockaway Freeway.
+A second elevator inside fare control connects to the mezzanine and eastbound platform levels.